 Additionally, establishing a feedback loop can help to build trust and rapport between managers and team members.
 When team members feel that their input is valued and their opinions are heard, they are more likely to feel engaged and invested in their work, leading to increased motivation and job satisfaction and positively impacting team productivity and overall performance.

-Effective delegation is a crucial skill for managers who want to empower their team, increase productivity, and achieve better results.
+Effective task delegation is a crucial skill for managers who want to empower their team, increase productivity, and achieve better results.
 In a remote work environment, delegation can be challenging, but by following these ten tips, leaders can delegate effectively and build a more resilient and agile team.

 By delegating tasks effectively, managers can free up their time to focus on strategic priorities while also allowing team members to take ownership of their work and develop new skills.
 Additionally, delegation can help distribute the workload evenly and improve team collaboration, leading to better results and outcomes.
+Check out our next entry in our leadership series about the power of individual development plans.

 You may also like